Best Online Nursing Programs in New York (2026)

 How does Nursing pay in New York compare to other states?

-New York offers competitive entry-level wages, though median salaries are currently 9.1% below the national trend.
+New York offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New York a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in New York?